DMS and Seekr Announce New Str - GuruFocus.com

 About DMS

-Digital+Media+Solutions%2C+Inc. (NYSE: DMS) is a leading provider of data-driven, technology-enabled digital performance advertising solutions connecting consumers and advertisers within the auto, home, health, and life insurance, plus a long list of top consumer verticals.
+Digital Media Solutions, Inc .
+(NYSE: DMS) is a leading provider of technology-enabled digital performance advertising solutions connecting consumers and advertisers within the auto, home, health, and life insurance, plus a long list of top consumer verticals.
 The DMS first-party data asset, proprietary advertising technology, significant proprietary media distribution, and data-driven processes help digital advertising clients de-risk their advertising spend while scaling their customer bases.
-Learn more at https%3A%2F%2Fdigitalmediasolutions.com.
+Learn more at https://digitalmediasolutions.com.

 All trademarks contained herein are the property of their respective owners.